maybebyte/anthesis/os.md

 understanding allows you to do new things and fix problems should they arise.

-Fortunately, as mentioned before, a lot of effort is put into documentation.
-The FAQ is particularly useful to newcomers as it shows you how to perform common tasks.
+If you do install it, remember to consult the FAQ.
+It's particularly useful to newcomers as it shows you how to perform common tasks.

 OpenBSD will inevitably differ from what you're used to, yet it's worth every second of what you put in.